pagopa/technology-radar/radar/methods-and-patterns/clean-architecture.md

   logic in isolation from the external dependencies: you don't need to mock the database or the network to test the business logic.

-## Comparison with Clean Architecture
+## Comparison with Hexagonal Architecture

-As Hexagonal architecture, Clean architecture is a software design philosophy that separates the concerns of the application into distinct layers.
-The architecture is divided into four layers:
+As Clean architecture, Heaxagonal architecture is a software design philosophy that separates the concerns of the application into distinct layers.

-1. Entities
-2. Use Cases
-3. Interface Adapters
-4. Frameworks & Drivers
+It is based on the idea of a "hexagon" with the core business logic at the center and the external dependencies at the edges.
+The architecture is divided into three layers:

+1. Core, which contains the **business logic** (*use cases*) and domain model (*entities*): methods belonging to the core layer must not depend on any external library or framework;
+1. Ports, which **define the interfaces** that the core layer can use to interact with the external world;
+1. Adapters, which **implement the interfaces** and interact with external dependencies.

+While **Clean Architecture** uses concentric circles with dependencies pointing inward, emphasizing a *hierarchy* between layers, **Hexagonal Architecture** employs a *symmetrical* model with ports and adapters to handle input/output uniformly, without strict hierarchies.

+In both architectures, the core business logic is isolated from the external dependencies.
 Each layer has a specific responsibility and interacts with the other layers through well-defined interfaces.

-While **Clean Architecture** uses concentric circles with dependencies pointing inward, emphasizing a *hierarchy* between layers, **Hexagonal Architecture** employs a *symmetrical* model with ports and adapters to handle input/output uniformly, without strict hierarchies.

 ## Use cases

-Hexagonal architecture is well-suited for **microservices** because it allows you to isolate the business logic of each service from the external dependencies.
+Clean Architecture is well-suited for **microservices** because it allows you to isolate the business logic of each service from the external dependencies.